zecookiez/AdventOfCode2022/comments.md

 - Day 5: This is on the board for one of the worst input formats.
 In retrospect I should've hardcoded the input for the extra speed, but I prefer solutions that work on various inputs :")

+- Day 6: Did well today, not sure why this is day 6.